 Workers' rights, apparel global supply chains, corporate social responsibility, international labor solidarity

 Mark Anner is a professor of labor and employment relations and political science.
 He is also the founding director of both the Center for Global Workers’ Rights and the School’s master’s program in Labor and Global Workers’ Rights, which is a part of the Global Labour University network.
 He holds a Ph.D. in Government from Cornell University and a master's degree in Latin American Studies from Stanford University.
 Dr. Anner’s current research examines how pricing and other sourcing dynamics in global supply chains affect working conditions and workers’ rights.
 And he is also working with labor scholars and activists in Latin America to develop a ‘worker-driven’ research methodology for global supply chains.
 He has researched and written on international labor solidarity, labor law reform in Latin America, strikes in Vietnam, and corporate social responsibility in the global apparel industry.
 His field research has taken him to El Salvador, Honduras, Brazil, Vietnam, Bangladesh, India, and Guatemala.
-Before beginning his academic career, he lived in Latin America for eleven years where he worked with labor unions and a labor research center.
+Before beginning his academic career, he lived in Latin America for eleven years, working with labor unions and a labor research center.